hgschmie/factorio-even-pickier-dollies/README.md

 EPD now offers a "transporter mode" that can be enabled in the startup settings.
 It allows certain entities (currently only belts and 1x1 loaders) to be moved even though these entities can not be teleported.
 This is done by creating a clone of the entity at the new position and destroying the original entity.
 This may cause problems in some scenarios or with some mods, so when in doubt, leave the startup setting off.

+### Release 2.6.0 and higher

+EPD can now move ghost entities around (they are still limited as regular entities as they can not overlap) if enabled through a new startup setting.
+Default is allowing to move ghosts around.

 ## Legal